ayushraana/Home-SIEM-Lab-Setup/README.md

 #### 2. Setting Up the Parrot OS VM

-1. **Download Parrot OS**: Get the Parrot Security Edition from [Parrot OS](https://www.parrotsec.org/download/).
+1. **Download Kali Linux**: Get the Kali Virtual Machine Edition [(from https://www.kali.org/get-kali/#kali-platforms)]
 2. **Create VM**:
-   - In VirtualBox or VMware, create a new VM using the downloaded ISO.
+   - In VirtualBox or VMware, extract the Kali VM and acces it through virtualbox or VMware
-   - Follow on-screen prompts to install Parrot OS.
-   - Log in with your chosen credentials.
+   - Log in with your chosen credentials: Username = kali Password = kali

 #### 3. Setting Up the Elastic Agent